Crystallize logo

 Wholesale

-You’ll find your business idea to be a mix between these and this mix, in turn, can enforce certain tech and marketing constraints (or rather audience expectations).
+You’ll find your business idea to be a mix between these, and this mix, in turn, can enforce specific tech and marketing constraints (or rather audience expectations).
 This is not to say you should abide by these expectations.
-The best brands in the world go against the grain and are successful in that.
+The best brands in the world go against the grain and succeed.
 Then again, the rules are different for big brands.

 Web Dev Approaches

 OK.
-So, the first two chapters were just a warm-up for what is to come.
+The first two chapters were just a warm-up for what is to come.
+There are two ways to discuss web development: in the context of Web Development Approaches and Modern Web Development Stacks.

 Website Builders or CMSs with eCommerce Plugins